- EN - Blog

 And yet, there is reason to be optimistic.
 Shoppers are returning to stores, but their expectations are high.
 It seems that an engaging, personal brand experience in the real world is something that customers still crave.
 Make sure you adapt for the new retail journey.

-To help understand the changes to physical retail, download our latest ebook:
+To help understand the changes to the customer journey, download our latest whitepaper that reveals the New Retail Journey according to 114 European retailers: